parip2/cs410moviematch/README.md

 # 🎬 CS410 MovieMatch
-A TF-IDF Powered Movie Search Engine
+A TF-IDF Powered Movie and Show Reccomender System

-MovieMatch is a lightweight full-stack search engine that lets users query Netflix movie & show descriptions and receive the most relevant results using a custom TF-IDF ranking pipeline.
+MovieMatch is a lightweight full-stack reccomender system that lets users query Netflix movie & show descriptions and receive the most relevant results using a custom TF-IDF ranking pipeline.
 Built with **Python + Flask** and a simple **HTML/JS frontend**.

 ---